CMecrow/CM-Project-2/docs/testing.md

 ## Game area
 - I had difficulty in getting the game-area div to fill a large percentage of the screen, and it was instead stuck on around 350 px.
 I realised that the body was actually also at this height so inserted a 'vh' measurement to the div, so it could take its measurement in relation to an established measurement rather than a percentage, ie the height of the viewport.
 This fixed the problem.
-- The imported code required modifying to work with an image this size and also to be responsive overall.
+- The imported code (available [here](https://codepen.io/progrape/pen/XXBwWe)) required modifying to work with an image this size and also to be responsive overall.
 Using the imported code, the frost image could be loaded but would be stretched when loaded from the frost image's dimensions.
 Instead it was better to set the canvas width to match that of the parent div, and at the same time include the offsetting of the div in the page.
 This was discovered [here](https://stackoverflow.com/questions/39784153/mouse-pointer-coordinates-and-canvas-coordinates-not-matching).

 ## Mobile use
 - The original code was only functional on 'mousedown' and 'mousemove' event listeners so I had to create touch equivalents to have the game functional on touch devices.
 At first I just copied the code with the new eventlisteners but this did not work in testing.
 This gave me quite a large amount of trouble until I stumbled on [this Stackoverflow post](https://stackoverflow.com/questions/43936084/how-to-make-mousemove-event-working-for-touchscreen-with-touchmove), which explained that there is no clientX or clientY properties on touch events.